sman11235/comprehensive_productivity_tracker/README.md

 * `known_places`
 * `processed_events`

-The location API reads visits and known places directly from Postgres for the frontend and delegates natural-language analysis to the OpenAI-backed SQL agent.
+The location API reads Postgres directly for the frontend and delegates optional natural-language analysis to the OpenAI-backed SQL agent.